“The empires of the future are the empires of the mind.”

 The Kanders Churchill Scholarship was created to address the growing divide between science and science policy.
 There are two Kanders Churchill Scholarships available each year.
 The Kanders Churchill Scholars will hold a bachelor’s degree (either as a major or minor concentration) in science, mathematics, or engineering, from any US college or university and will pursue a Master’s in Public Policy.
 There is no time limit since graduation for applicants for this award, but the citizenship requirement remains.

 Unlike the other Churchill Scholarships, there is no application to the Churchill Foundation.
 Instead, candidates state their interest in the Kanders Churchill Scholarship on their Cambridge application.
 Please indicate briefly on your Statement of Interest that you would like to be considered for this award.
-The next deadline is in early October (exact date to be announced in September and will be the same deadline as the Gates Cambridge Scholarship).
+The next deadline is Wednesday 16 October, 2024, at 12noon your local time (same deadline as the Gates Cambridge Scholarship).

 As with all Churchill Scholarships, applicants must put Churchill College as their first college choice.
 The Selection Committee will consider candidates’ academic achievements in STEM as well as their preparation for the Master’s in Public Policy.
 A Selection Committee of former Churchill Scholars working in science policy will make their decision in mid-December, drawing on a pool of applicants admitted to the Master’s in Public Policy.
 Candidates will be informed by late December, on the same timeline as the other Churchill Scholarship applicants.